bbauska/Coursera-React/README.md

 ## Review criteria

-**less **
+<b>less </b>

 Upon completion of the assignment, your submission will be reviewed based on the following criteria:

-**Task 1:**
+<b>Task 1:</b>

--   A new ***DishdetailComponent*** has been added to your React
+  -   A new <b><i>DishdetailComponent</i></b> has been added to your React application.
-    > application.

--   Included the DishDetail into your MenuComponent\'s view to show the
+  -   Included the DishDetail into your MenuComponent\'s view to show the selected dish.
-    > selected dish.

   -   Passing the selected dish as props to the DishDetail Component.

--   Used the appropriate Bootstrap classes to the card so that it
-    > occupies the entire row for xs and sm screen sizes, and 5 columns
-    > for md screens and above.
+  -   Used the appropriate Bootstrap classes to the card so that it occupies the entire row for xs and sm screen sizes, and 5 columns for md screens and above.

--   Used the appropriate Bootstrap classes to the div containing the
-    > list of comments so that it occupies the entire row for xs and sm
-    > screen sizes, and 5 columns for md screens and above.
+  -   Used the appropriate Bootstrap classes to the div containing the list of comments so that it occupies the entire row for xs and sm  screen sizes, and 5 columns for md screens and above.

-**Task 2:**
+<b>Task 2:</b>

 -   Used the Card component to display the details of the dish.

-**Task 3:**
+<b>Task 3:</b>

 -   Included a list of comments about the dish into the dishdetail view.